jianhuig/fairmetrics/cran-comments.md

 * Separated exported functions into separate .R files.
 * Rmoved Helper.R as the functions contained are not used for function operations.
+* Refactored `get_fairness_metrics` to only preform the bootstrap once (as opposed to repeating multiple times for each metric) improving speed.

 ## Version 1.0.4